Click through the tabs below for more information on:

 To apply for the Health Informatics Program please visit the UC Davis Office of Graduate Studies website at https://grad.ucdavis.edu/apply.

-A minimum 3.0 GPA on a 4.0 scale (or equivalent) from the institution where you have earned or will earn your bachelor's degree.
+GPA Requirement: A minimum 3.0 GPA on a 4.0 scale (or equivalent) from the institution where applicant has earner or will earn their bachelor's degree.

-By the time they enroll, successful applicants must hold a bachelor’s degree or the equivalent that is comparable to a degree from the University of California both in distribution of academic subject matter and in scholarship achievement.
+Degree Requirement: By the time of enrollment (September), successfull applicants must hold a bachelor’s degree or the equivalent that is comparable to a degree from the University of California both in distribution of academic subject matter and in scholarship achievement.
 In general, regional accreditation for U.S. institutions and authorization by a national higher education authority for international institutions are considered acceptable.

 For more information on the Graduate Studies admission requirements and to begin your application visit https://grad.ucdavis.edu/admissions/admission-requirements.